pseusys/SeasideVPN/viridian/algae/typhoon/README.md

     It attaches a handshake header to it if it comes. end note

-  Lonely --> [*]: Maximum number of retries is reached Lonely --> Still: A handshake message is received from Server Lonely --> Shadowriding: Timeout expires note left of Lonely
+  Lonely --> [*]: Maximum number of retries is reached or termination message is sent Lonely --> Still: A handshake message is received from Server Lonely --> Shadowriding: Timeout expires note left of Lonely
-    Client waits for Server reponse for "next_in + timeout".
+    Client waits for Server reponse for "next_in + timeout - RTT".
     It continues sending data to Server in the meantime.
     A number of retries on entering the state is specified. end note
 ```

+TODO: add terminating state to everywhere, change server state machine.

 ### `Listener` state machine